Explore the Jewish Quarter of Prague for an overview of the area's history and modern life, starting outside the Rudolfinum on Jan Palach Square.

 Located on the banks of the River Vltava, the neo-renaissance concert hall is one of the oldest in Europe and had its debut concert in 1896 when Antonín Dvořák conducted.
 Walk to the Jewish Quarter, known as Josefov.
 Hear stories about the Jewish community and its most famous people.

-Look inside one of the six synagogues in the area, and go to the Old Jewish Cemetery, one of the oldest in Central Europe.
-Your guide is an expert in the Jewish history of Prague and its people and will tell stories that bring the history of the Jewish Quarter and its synagogues to life.
+Look inside one of 2 Synagogues (Old-New and Spanish synagogue) in the area, and go to the Old Jewish Cemetery, one of the oldest in Central Europe.
+Your guide is an expert in the Jewish history of Prague and its people and will tell stories that bring the history of the Jewish Quarter and its Synagogues to life.